signalfx/signalfx-agent/docs/writing-a-monitor.md

 embed the
 `github.com/signalfx/signalfx-agent/internal/core/config.MonitorConfig` struct,
 which includes generic configuration common to all monitors.
-Configuration of the agent (and also monitors) is driven by YAML and it is best practice to explicitly state the YAML key for your config values instead of letting the YAML interpreter derive it by default.
+Configuration of the agent (and also monitors) is driven by YAML, and it is best practice to explicitly state the YAML key for your config values instead of letting the YAML interpreter derive it by default.
 See [the golang YAML docs](https://godoc.org/gopkg.in/yaml.v2) for more information.